tottawang/eclipse-value-annotation/README.md

 # eclipse-value-annotation
 Try to solve the problem why Value annotation doesn't work while running test with Eclipse

+Actually there is no problem with code, only need to edit /etc/environment and restart the OS.
+Command source /etc/environment might not work directly per my verification.

 ### Run and build
 Step-1: